Definition of

 Its use in photography

-To measure the light in an environment or on a stage, a photometer is essential.
-Thanks to the photometer, you can calculate the correct exposure and thus take the best photos.
+To measure the light that exists in an environment or on a stage, the photometer is essential.
+Thanks to the photometer you can calculate the correct exposure and thus take the best photographs.

-Nowadays, cameras have an internal photometer that performs this task .
-However, when at a professional level you want to work with the greatest possible accuracy, photographers often resort to an external photometer or handheld photometer .
+Currently, cameras have an internal photometer that performs this task .
+However, when at a professional level they want to work with the greatest possible accuracy, photographers usually resort to an external photometer or handheld photometer .

-In many cases, a very precise photometer is needed to obtain the best image recording.
-When lighting is poor, there are marked contrasts, there are several lights shining simultaneously or a white background is detected, photometers are necessary to measure the light accurately and allow for the appropriate adjustment.
+In many cases, a very precise photometer is needed for optimal image registration.
+When the lighting is poor, there are marked contrasts, there are several lights incident simultaneously or a white background is detected, photometers are necessary to measure the light precisely and promote the appropriate adjustment.

 The photometer in astronomy

-Astronomy is the science that studies the laws, movements and characteristics of celestial bodies.
-Celestial bodies that can be seen at night for their brightness are called stars .
+Astronomy is the science that studies the laws, movements and characteristics of the stars (celestial bodies).
+Those celestial bodies that, at night, can be seen for their brightness are called stars .

-Photometers are usually installed in the focal plane of a telescope .
-This way, they can measure the light coming from stars.
-Today, however, CMOS or CCD sensors are often used to perform the same function.
+Photometers are generally installed in the focal plane of a telescope .
+In this way, they can measure the light that arrives from the stars.
+Today, in any case, CMOS or CCD sensors are usually used to fulfill that same function.